 Sawai Madhopur is a small city located around 154 km from Jaipur, in the state of Rajasthan.
-The city lies on the banks of the Chambal River.
-It has been named after Maharaja Sawai Madho Singh I, who was the ruler of Jaipur region in the 18th century.
+The city lies on the banks of the Chambal river.
+It has been named after Maharaja Sawai Madho Singh I, who was the ruler of Jaipur in the 18th century.

-The city is home to a number of tourist attractions of historical, archaeological and religious importance and also a few sightseeing spots like Ranthambore National Park, Sawai Man Singh Sanctuary and Rameshwaram Ghat.
-The major historical sites in and around the city are the Ranthambore Fort, the Handar Fort and Sameton ki Haveli.
+The city is home to a number of tourist attractions of historical, archaeological and religious importance and a few sightseeing spots like Ranthambore National Park, Sawai Man Singh Sanctuary and Rameshwaram Ghat.
+The major historical sites in and around the city are the Ranthambore Fort, the Khandar Fort and Sameton Ki Haveli.

 Sawai Madhopur is well connected to major Indian cities by road and rail network.
 Tourists wishing to avail air transport will have to catch a flight to Jaipur, the nearest airport at a distance of 154 kilometres from Sawai Madhopur.

 Sawai Madhopur Weather

 The small city experiences typical subtropical climate with hot, dry summers and warm, humid monsoons.
 The best time to visit the place is during the winter season, when the climate remains cool and pleasant.